kevinchangjk/PayScribe/README.md

 `/deletepayment` — Delete a payment record that was previously added.

-`/viewbalances` — View the current balances for the group.
+`/balances` — View the current balances for the group.

+`/totalspendings` — View the total spendings for the group.

 `/cancel` — Cancels an ongoing action.